Maintaining the patient voice in Long COVID research

 REACT Long COVID (REACT-LC) was one of the four projects funded in this round and is being led by Imperial College London.
 Using the REACT (REal-time Assessment of Community Transmission) study cohort, REACT-LC aims to identify possible genetic, biological, social and environmental risk factors for Long COVID, alongside understanding the symptoms and experiences of those affected.
 This will be achieved through a combination of ongoing public involvement, as well formal qualitative, survey and clinical research.
 You can watch our recent kick off session "Let's Talk About Long COVID Research" where we presented our plans for the REACT Long COVID project to a live audience and answered their questions.

 But, as we highlighted in that session, to carry out this research into Long COVID, we need to listen to and understand the experiences of those affected.
-That’s why we’re creating the COVID-19 Research Involvement Hub on VOICE.
+That’s why we’re creating the Long COVID Research Involvement Hub on VOICE.
 Although a work in progress, we will use this space to share involvement opportunities, engagement events or updates about the REACT-Long COVID study, as well as useful Long COVID resources that we or you wish to share.
-But over time, we hope to post opportunities to inform and hear about other Long COVID research activity too.
+But over time, we will also be encouraging other research groups carrying out Long COVID research in the UK to post opportunities for the public to hear about and inform their work too.
 We hope this will enable patients, healthcare practitioners and other researchers to collaborate, discuss and progress Long COVID research together, in a coordinated way.
 And so that those affected by COVID-19 can continue to lead this field forward, we’ve added a function where you can share your views on what the key issues, priorities and unmet needs are that the scientific community need to address.

 We encourage anyone who has personal or professional experience of the long-term affects of COVID-19 to help us in this journey so we can ensure Long COVID research reflects a diversity of voices.
 You do not need to have been diagnosed with Long COVID or identify with this term to get involved.
 All views are welcome, particularly those who do not have any clinical or research experience.